leannejdong/Explicit_Volterra/README.md

 <br />
 # explicit-algorithm-volterra

-Here we perform some mathematical calculation for for our volterra explicit algorithm paper
+Here we perform some mathematical calculation for our volterra explicit algorithm paper

 - [volterra-explicit](https://arxiv.org/abs/1908.02862)